How It Works

 Domain intelligence

-Looks up domain age via WHOIS, global traffic rank, TLD classification, DNSSEC, Shannon entropy, and typosquatting against 500+ brands.
+Looks up domain age via WHOIS, global traffic rank, TLD classification, DNSSEC status, character randomness in the domain name, and typosquatting similarity against 500+ brands.

 Content analysis

 Fetches and parses the page.
-Detects login and payment forms on suspicious domains, hidden iframes, brand impersonation, and forms that exfiltrate data to third parties.
+Detects login and payment forms on suspicious domains, hidden iframes, brand impersonation, and forms that submit data to external servers.

 Threat intelligence

-Cross-references against PhishTank's confirmed and reported phishing databases.
+Checks the URL against PhishTank's databases of confirmed and reported phishing links.

 Limitations

-There's no ML model, and that's intentional.
-A model that can't explain itself isn't useful when you need to make a trust decision in the moment.
-Every signal here can be read and reasoned about.
+There's no ML model as of now, and that's intentional.
+A model that can't explain its reasoning isn't useful when trust is on the line.

 Use url.vet as one layer of defense, not the only one.